tandeshao/tp/docs/UserGuide.md

 #### 4.5.1.
 Finding person by their attributes: `find`

-Finds persons whose names contain any of the given keywords.
+* Finds persons whose names contain any of the given keywords.
+* Duplicated prefix arguments are treated as the same criteria to search a person by.
+E.g. The result from `find t/family t/family` is the same as the result from `find t/family`.

 Format: `find [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [m/MEMO] [c/Days] [t/TAG]…​`